2010–11 Butler Bulldogs men's basketball team

 The 2010–11 Butler Bulldogs men's basketball team represented Butler University in the 2010–11 NCAA Division I men's basketball season.
 Their head coach was Brad Stevens, serving his 4th year.
 The Bulldogs played their home games at the Hinkle Fieldhouse, which has a capacity of approximately 10,000.
 They are members of the Horizon League.

 They were the first team to reach consecutive final four without being a one or a two seed either year.
-By reaching the 2011 NCAA Division I men's basketball tournament championship game, they were the third eight-seed team to do so and the first since the 1984–85 Villanova Wildcats.
+By reaching the 2011 NCAA Division I men's basketball tournament championship game, they were the second eight-seed team to do so and the first since the 1984–85 Villanova Wildcats.
 They were the first non-BCS school to reach the championship game in back-to-back seasons since the 1960–61 and 1961–62 Cincinnati Bearcats.
 They were also the first team to reach the championship game without being ranked in the final college basketball polls since the 1987–88 Kansas Jayhawks.
 They were the first national runner-up to return to the championship game since the 1990–91 Duke Blue Devils (not counting the Fab Five teams affected by the University of Michigan basketball scandal).
 In 2011, they lost the National Championship to The University of Connecticut Huskies 53–41.